pedro-git-projects/6502_assembly/README.md

 ## Objective

-Study low level programming using the assembly language for the MOS 6502 processor.
+To study low level programming using the assembly language for the MOS 6502 processor.
 More specifically targeting the 6507 variant present in the ATARI 2600.

 ## Running the code
 To run the programs listed here you will need: